jaingw/terraforming-mars/README.md

 # terraforming-mars

-Terraforming Mars Boardgame
+**Terraforming Mars Board Game**

-The board game is great, this repository highly recommends purchasing [it](https://www.amazon.com/Stronghold-Games-6005SG-Terraforming-Board/dp/B01GSYA4K2) for personal use.
-If you want to play with people online, you can use this tool.
+The board game is great and this repository highly recommends purchasing [it](https://www.amazon.com/Stronghold-Games-6005SG-Terraforming-Board/dp/B01GSYA4K2) for personal use.
+If you want to play with people online, you can use this web app.

 Join us on Discord [here](https://discord.gg/fWXE53K).

+Join us on Discord [here](https://discord.gg/fWXE53K).

 ## Demo

-You can try online [here](https://terraforming-mars.herokuapp.com/).
-Please post any issues found.
-If you plan on playing long running games it is recommended to host the game locally.
+You can demo this web app online [here](https://terraforming-mars.herokuapp.com/).
+If you find a bug or have a feature request, please add it as one in issues tab.
+If you plan on playing long-running games, it is recommended that you host the game locally.
 This demo site is currently not stable and gets restarted during each push to `master`.
-As this repository is gaining in popularity we attempt to make this demo page stable but it can't be guaranteed that your game will not be lost.
-Running the game locally will always be straight forward and it is highly recommended to host the game locally and provide the server ip to other players.
+A multiplayer game will remain available for 10 days, after which it will be flushed from the database.
+Unfinished solo games are flushed after one day.
+As this repository is gaining in popularity, we will attempt to make this demo page stable but cannot guarantee that your game will not be lost.
+It is highly recommended to host the game locally, and it's dead simple: run `npm install` and then `npm run start`.

 ## Running